Android provides a testing framework for Service objects that can run them in

 ServiceTestCase extends the JUnit

-with with methods for testing application permissions and for controlling the application and
+with methods for testing application permissions and for controlling the application and

 Service under test.
 It also provides mock application and Context objects that isolate your